neoswing/multicurve/README.md

-# multicurve
-Framework for calibrating discounting and forward rates' term structure to market
+# Framework for calibrating discounting and forward rates' term structure to market